-- Hurricane’s Grill for an Australian-style steakhouses with South African and Portuguese influence, includes separate kids menu – find them in Fashion Avenue with Burj Lake views.
+- Hurricane’s Grill for an Australian-style steakhouse with South African and Portuguese influence, including a separate kids menu – find them in Fashion Avenue with Burj Lake views.

 Sweet Treats in Dubai Mall

-Cereal Killer Cafe – chose from 120 different bowls of cereal plus milk and toppings!
-Have some fun with breakfast any time of the day, we’ll bet grown-ups have just as much fun here picking out some nostalgic favourites!
+Cereal Killer Cafe – Choose from 120 different bowls of cereal plus milk and toppings!
+Have some fun with breakfast any time of the day; we’ll bet grown-ups have just as much fun here picking out some nostalgic favourites!
 (Ground Floor, near the waterfall)

-Ice Cream Lab – as you’d expect superb ice cream creations found on the second floor, Cinema end.
+Ice Cream Lab – as you’d expect, superb ice cream creations are found on the second floor, Cinema end.

 Of the non-sweet variety, there is an absolute goldmine of kids’ toy shops in Dubai Mall to explore.
-The largest are the giant Hamleys on level 2 and The Toy Store on the Lower Ground Floor – and the ever-favourite Lego Shop (near VR Park & Kidzania)
+The largest is the giant Hamleys on level 2 and The Toy Store (now closed – we await to see if it will be replaced) on the Lower Ground Floor – and the ever-favourite Lego Shop (near VR Park & Kidzania)